 In June 2014, we elected to change our fiscal year-end from April 30th to December 31st.
-This change in fiscal year became effective for our fiscal year beginning January 1, 2015 and ended December 31, 2015.
+This change in fiscal year beginning January 1, 2015 and ended December 31, 2015.
 As a result of this change, we filed a Transition Report on Form 10-KT for the eight-month transition period ended December 31, 2014.
 The references in this Annual Report on Form 10-K to the terms listed below reflect the respective period noted (all other reporting periods defined separately):